-Total liquidity portfolio ANZ New Ze aland NZ Branch

-\$ millions 30/09/2014 30/09/2013 30/09/2014 30/09/2013
+NZ\$ millions 30/09/2015 30/09/2014

-Balances with central banks 1,309 1,709 - -
+Cash and balances with central banks 2,069 1,309

-Securities purchased under agreement to resell - 41 - -

-Certificates of deposit 159 159 - -
+Certificates of deposit 468 159

-Government, local body stock and bonds 6,318 5,522 - -
+Government, local body stock and bonds 5,063 6,318

-Government treasury bills 380 387 - -
+Government treasury bills 1,155 380

+Reserve Bank bills 799 -

-Other bonds 5,135 5,069 - -
+Other bonds 5,930 5,135

-Total liquidity portfolio 13,301 12,887 - -
+Total liquidity portfolio 15,484 13,301

 Assets held for managing liquidity risk include short term cash held with the RBNZ, New Zealand Government securities, securities issued by supranational agencies, securities issued by highly rated banks and securities issued by State Owned Enterprises, Local Authorities and highly rated NZ domestic corporates.
 These assets would be accepted as collateral by the RBNZ in repurchase transactions.
-At 30 September 2014 ANZ New Zealand would be eligible to enter into repurchase transactions with a value of \$11,536 million.
-The Banking Group also held unencumbered internal residential mortgage backed securities ("RMBS") which would entitle ANZ New Zealand to enter into repurchase transactions with a value of \$5,709 million at 30 September 2014 (the RBNZ has imposed a cap limiting the amount of RMBS deemed as eligible in the liquidity portfolio to 4% of total assets).
+At 30 September 2015 ANZ New Zealand would be eligible to enter into repurchase transactions with a value of NZ\$12,837 million.
+The Banking Group also held unencumbered internal residential mortgage backed securities ("RMBS") which would entitle ANZ New Zealand to enter into repurchase transactions with a value of NZ\$6,046 million at 30 September 2015.